teachingaway/teachingaway.github.io/_posts/2014-11-25-raising-capital-for-startups.md

 [Beware, Forms D Are Public](http://www.startuplawblog.com/2013/12/20/beware-forms-d-are-public/). [*Joe Wallin*](https://twitter.com/joewallin), 2013.
 When you raise money from angels or VCs you are generally required to file a Form D with the SEC and state securities regulators.
 You have 15 days to file it, and it will become public information.

+[Announce Your Financing In Conjunction With Your Form D Filing](http://www.feld.com/archives/2011/12/announce-your-financing-in-conjunction-with-your-form-d-filing.html).
+Only announce a financing if you have a purpose for the publicity - i.e., you're using the new money to hire new talent.
+“We’ve just raised $X and are hiring 20 engineers – see our jobs page and apply now.”

 - - -